AntoinePaques/MocktailGPT/example/vanScrapper/README.md

 - `x-operation-type`
 - `x-prompt`

-Edit these keys in `swagger.yaml` to change how the OpenAI requests behave before running `npx mocktail`.
+Edit these keys in `swagger.yaml` to change how the OpenAI requests behave before running `pnpm generate`.